 Finally, the increased levels of job satisfaction and workforce morale deserve recognition as well.
 Job satisfaction and motivation are key employee metrics that can have a direct correlation with productivity.
 As is commonly accepted in business circles, satisfied and motivated employees tend to outperform their peers.

-Therefore, the increased independence, opportunities for innovation, and exposure to meaningful work coming from laissez-faire leadership can all prove powerful factors to boost workforce motivation and satisfaction levels.
+Therefore, increased independence, opportunities for innovation, and exposure to meaningful work coming from laissez faire leadership can all prove powerful factors to boost workforce motivation and satisfaction levels.

 Undermining Top Leadership

 The biggest disadvantage to laissez faire leadership is that it reduces the value of actual business leaders within an organization.
 Employees can easily become overconfident in their abilities.
 With nobody micromanaging their actions, they may feel like they do not have to seek the necessary approvals or feedback before proceeding.

 While certain actions may turn out to be beneficial, bypassing the hierarchy and business protocols usually indicates an undermining of leadership.
 In a nutshell, workers may stop relying on leaders for guidance or management.

 With independent tasks and little to no scrutiny, teams may begin to disintegrate.
 Laissez faire leadership can delegate individual responsibilities to individual workers.
 And while these workers may take on these responsibilities, they may lose sight of the bigger picture.
 With each worker possessing only compartmentalized responsibility, there is a greater risk of miscommunication, task duplication, and general inefficiency.